SketchGuard: Scaling Byzantine-Robust Decentralized Federated Learning via Sketch-Based Screening: Abstract

 \section{Abstract}

-Decentralized Federated Learning (DFL) enables privacy-preserving collaborative training without centralized servers, but remains vulnerable to Byzantine attacks where malicious clients submit corrupted model updates.
-Existing Byzantine-robust DFL defenses rely on similarity-based neighbor screening that requires every client to exchange and compare complete high-dimensional model vectors with all neighbors in each training round, creating prohibitive communication and computational costs that prevent deployment at web scale.
-We propose SketchGuard, a general framework that decouples Byzantine filtering from model aggregation through sketch-based neighbor screening.
-SketchGuard compresses $d$-dimensional models to $k$-dimensional sketches ($k \ll d$) using Count Sketch for similarity comparisons, then selectively fetches full models only from accepted neighbors, reducing per-round communication complexity from $O(d|\mathcal{N}_i|)$ to $O(k|\mathcal{N}_i| + d|\mathcal{S}_i|)$, where $|\mathcal{N}_i|$ is the neighbor count and $|\mathcal{S}_i| \le |\mathcal{N}_i|$ is the accepted neighbor count.
-We establish rigorous convergence guarantees in both strongly convex and non-convex settings, proving that Count Sketch compression preserves Byzantine resilience with controlled degradation bounds where approximation errors introduce only a $(1+O(\epsilon))$ factor in the effective threshold parameter.
-Comprehensive experiments across multiple datasets, network topologies, and attack scenarios demonstrate that SketchGuard maintains identical robustness to state-of-the-art methods, with mean test error rate deviation of only up to 0.35 percentage points, while reducing computation time by up to 82\% and communication overhead by 50-70\% depending on filtering effectiveness, with benefits scaling multiplicatively with model dimensionality and network connectivity.
-These results establish the viability of sketch-based compression as a fundamental enabler of robust DFL at web scale.
+Decentralized Federated Learning (DFL) enables privacy-preserving collaborative training without centralized servers but remains vulnerable to Byzantine attacks.
+Existing Byzantine-robust defenses are predicated on exchanging full, high-dimensional model vectors with every neighbor before filtering, an $O(d|\mathcal{N}_i|)$ communication cost incurred regardless of how many neighbors are ultimately rejected.
+This design choice is sustainable in small-scale experimental settings but becomes a fundamental barrier to deployment as network scale or model size grows.
+We propose \textsc{SketchGuard}, a framework that decouples Byzantine filtering from aggregation via sketch-based screening.
+Each client compresses its $d$-dimensional model to a $k$-dimensional Count Sketch ($k \ll d$), exchanges only sketches for neighbor screening, and fetches full models exclusively from accepted neighbors.
+This eliminates the pre-filtering communication waste of existing defenses: rejected Byzantine neighbors incur only $O(k)$ sketch cost rather than $O(d)$ full-model cost.
+Communication savings therefore scale with the Byzantine rejection rate: negligible extra overhead in benign conditions, rising to 50--70\% total savings when 50--70\% of neighbors are rejected.
+We prove convergence in both strongly convex and non-convex settings, establishing that Count Sketch's distance-preservation guarantee causes sketch-based filtering to deviate from full-precision filtering by at most a $(1+O(\epsilon))$ factor in the effective threshold, a gap that can be made arbitrarily small.
+Experiments across three non-IID federated benchmarks, five network topologies, and four attack types confirm that \textsc{SketchGuard} matches state-of-the-art robustness (mean TER deviation $\leq$0.5 percentage points) while reducing computation by up to 82\%, with robustness remaining stable across compression ratios up to 13,000:1.